Minimum-CD/cd-manifesto/content/Practices/SmallBatches/_index.md

 -- Accelerate: Forsgren, et al
 {{% /notice %}}

 How small is small?
 One change a day is big.
 Smaller than that.
-These are not feature complete changes.
+These are not complete features.
 They are small, tested changes that can be delivered to production if certified by the pipeline.

 Solving the problems required to meet the [definition of CI](../../minimumcd/#continuous-integration) is foundational for the efforts to improve the organization.
 It is very effective at uncovering that we need to improve testing, learn how to use evolutionary coding practices, understand trunk-based development, learn to decompose work better, and learn how to work as a team better.
 It's also effective at shining a light on upstream issues.

 ### Refine Smaller Stories

 How small is small?
 It's typical for teams who have only been taught Scrum to refine work until it can "fit in the sprint."
-Therefore, 5 to 10 day stories are very common.
-It's also very common for those to take 10 to 15 days to actually be delivered due to the lack of clarity in the stories.
-To resolve this, we shrink the timebox for a story then fix everything that prevents us from staying within that time box.
+Therefore, 5 to 10-day stories are very common.
+It's also very common for those to take 10 to 15 days to be delivered due to the lack of clarity in the stories.
+To resolve this, we shrink the timebox for a story and then fix everything that prevents us from staying within that time box.

 In 2012, Paul Hammant, author of "Trunk-Based Development and Branch by Abstraction" made the following suggestion: